MacMcIrish/intercom-cli/README.md

 #### De-Duplicate Users

 An issue with intercom is that by using third party software, it's possible to get into a state where users can have the same Intercom ID, with one instance without a User Id and the other with.
-Remove these duplicate users by first extracting the information from the user with the set User ID, then _deleting_ that user with the set user id.
+Remove these duplicate users by extracting duplicates with `user_id`, deleting extracted users, and updating remaining users with deleted data.
-Then, update the remaining user with the deleted users information.
+Then update the remaining user with the deleted users information.

 To remove duplicate users, first download all users by exporting straight from intercom into `out/users.csv`.
 Unfortunately `users fetch` will not fetch duplicate users.